riganti/dotvvm-docs/Pages/concepts/client-side-development/overview.md

 However, in order to create more advanced experiences for the users, or if you want to integrate third-party libraries or components into DotVVM pages, you will need to work with the client-side part of DotVVM.

+> If you plan to use TypeScript, check out the [TypeScript declarations](typescript-declarations) chapter on how to obtain the definition files and get IntelliSense and type checking for interactions with DotVVM client-side API.

 ## Value binding and static commands

 Even without digging into JavaScript, there is a way to invoke actions in the browser without the need to communicate with the server - the [static commands](~/pages/concepts/respond-to-user-actions/static-commands).
 They can be used to perform simple client-side manipulations to the viewmodel: